Ahmed-Ssalem/Wired-Brain-Cafe/README.md

 - An ASP.Net Core web app for a cafe.

 ## Description:
-Wired-Brain-Caffee is a web app that displays a menue of coffees in different pages and user can write a feedback.
+Wired-Brain-Caffee is a web app that displays a menue of the available products in the cafe.
+The website provides a detailed information of each product deatails and nutritions with its calories and macros.
+Also the user can give a feedback of his exprience through the website with any suggestions.

 ## Technologies & Languages:
 - C#